 Totonno’s Pizzeria Napolitano

 Another famous pizza in Brooklyn spot that has been ranked as New York City’s #1 pizza and Food Network’s #1 pizza in America is Totonno’s of Coney Island, which was also featured on that same episode of Ugly Delicious with David Chang!
 And after a few years hiatus, they are finally reopened and we can all rejoice!

 Totonno’s has been in the pizza game for nearly 100 years, opening up back in 1924, which makes it one of the most classic and must-try pies in all of New York City.

 It’s also a family-owned joint and has been since the beginning, which makes it the oldest family-operated pizzeria in America and possibly across the globe.

 Totonno’s likes to keep the pizza menu simple, and that’s how New Yorkers like it anyway.
-They got the Traditional Margherita, Neapolitan (red pie, no cheese), Bianca (white pie, no sauce), and a little half and half action with the Margherita/Bianca Combo.
-All prepared in their coal-fired brick oven.
+They got the Traditional Margherita, Neapolitan (red pie, no cheese), Bianca (white pie, no sauce), and a little half-and-half action with the Margherita/Bianca Combo.
+All are prepared in their coal-fired brick oven.

 Dine in or take your pizza to go for a picnic on the beach.
 However you choose to eat Totonno’s, you will not be disappointed.

 Keep in mind this is one of the Brooklyn pizza restaurants that is cash-only.
 Additionally, Totonno’s is only open Thursday-Sunday and is currently take out only.